allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 Shortly after that conversation, I received an update regarding the bug report — it asked me to test the issue in iOS 10 beta and to let Apple know if it still occurred.
-My first thought was: “It will really be hard to test this non-deterministic bug...” but was it?
+My first thought was: “It will really be hard to test this non-deterministic bug...”, but was it?
 The engineer told me the bug was about incorrect `410` HTTP status handling, so I thought I could reproduce the `410` status codes using mitmproxy.
 I just had to write a simple mitmproxy script that would change the response of every tile request by replacing the status